 |

-AND WAR:CAUSE AND REMEDY: Abrar House, 45 Crawford Place, London
+INJUSTICE AND WAR:CAUSE AND REMEDY: Abrar House, 45 Crawford

-a special one day conference on " The Global Financial
+be hosting a special one day conference on " The Global

-Meltdown, Socioeconomic Injustice and War: Cause and Remedy
+Financial Meltdown, Socioeconomic Injustice and War: Cause and

 on previous events focussing on these issues.
 This time it will